HPAC/PartialRanker/README.md

 ```
 ## Examples

-For usage and application examples, please follow the jupyter notebooks under the folder ``examples/``.
+Details on the usage and application examples can be found [here](https://hpac.github.io/PartialRanker/notebooks-usage/01U_Usage.html).
+For a hands-on experience, please follow the jupyter notebooks under the folder ``examples/``.

 ## Reference